JuanPoumian/Strategic-Analysis/README.md

 ## Active Strategies

-# Trading Strategy Optimization Results: RSI and MACD-EMA

-This document presents the results of an optimization study conducted on two trading strategies:
+Trading Strategy Optimization Results: RSI and MACD-EMA This part of the document presents the results of an optimization study conducted on two trading strategies:

 1. RSI (Relative Strength Index)
 2. MACD-EMA (Moving Average Convergence Divergence - Exponential Moving Average)

-The optimization was applied to the following stock tickers: AAPL, MSFT, AMZN, GOOGL, TSLA, SPY, and QQQ.
+**The optimization was applied to the following stock tickers: AAPL, MSFT, AMZN, GOOGL, TSLA, SPY, and QQQ.**

-## Evaluation Metrics
+### Evaluation Metrics

 The performance of each strategy was evaluated based on several metrics: